They Are Billions 800% Guide

 Day 40: build the foundary, and then engineering center asap after.
 If your economy isn’t strong enough by this point, to build these, it will be difficult to win.

-Day 52: you need >3 thanatos to defened against this, and then >10 for later waves
+Day 52: you need >3 thanatos to defened against this, and then >10 for later waves, and you should be hitting

 The Final Wave